Sottili/api-coffe-store/README.md

 <h2 id="routes">📍 API Endpoints</h2>

-Here you can list the main routes of your API, and what are their expected request bodies.
+Main routes of API, and what are their expected request bodies.
 ​
 | route               | description
 |----------------------|-----------------------------------------------------